How To Dehydrate Ginger

 Dehydrating removes around 90% of the moisture in the ginger so the weight drops drastically, the ginger pieces themselves will also shrink in size.

 The conversion from fresh to dried is going to be different for each batch, depending on slice/dice/grind.
-I usually find that 1/8 teaspoon dried ground ginger = 2 tablespoons fresh grated ginger.
+Generally, 1/4 teaspoon ginger powder = 1 tablespoon fresh grated ginger, but I like to start with 1/8 teaspoon and adjust to taste because freshly dehydrated can pack a *punch*!

 My favorite way to determine the conversion is to fill the top rack of my dehydrator with 2 cups of prepared minced or sliced ginger, and then measure the resulting volume after dehydrating and divide by 2.
 Then I write the conversion for that batch on a strip of painters tape and stick it to the side of my jar.
 That way, I always know how much of my favorite dried herbs to use for a given recipe.